MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-deploy-luis.md

 ![Train LUIS Application](./media/adaptive-dialogs/train.png)

-For additional information on using this command, see [bf luis:train:run][bf-luistrainrun] in the BF CLI LUIS readme.
+For additional information on using this command, see [bf luis:train:run][bf-luistrainrun] in the BF CLI LUIS `README`.

 > [!TIP]
 >